-- (a) the Foundation is not publicly accountable; - (b) the financial statements and notes, set out on pages 10 to 28, are in accordance with the Associations Incorporations Act 1987 and the Australian Charities and Not-For-Profits Commission Act 2012, including: - (i) giving a true and fair view of the financial position of the Foundation as at 31 December 2015 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Accounting Standards inAustralia and the Australian Charities and Not-For-Profits Regulations 2013; and - (c) there are reasonable grounds to believe that the Foundation will be able to pay its debts as and when they become due and payable.
+- (a) the Foundation is not publicly accountable; - (b) the financial statements and notes, set out on pages 10 to 28, are in accordance with the Associations Incorporations Act 1987 and the Australian Charities and Not-For-Profits Commission Act 2012, including: - giving a true and fair view of the financial position of the Foundation as at 31 December 2016 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Accounting Standards in Australia and the Australian Charities and Not-For-Profits Regulations 2013; and - (c) there are reasonable grounds to believe that the Foundation will be able to pay its debts as and when they become due and payable.

-Dated at Perth this 26th day of February 2016 Signed in accordance with a resolution of the Directors.
+Dated at Perth this 8th day of March 2017 Signed in accordance with a resolution of the Directors.

-Mr. G Robson President
+Mr G Robson President